vetsuisse-unibe/NGS-course-docs/mapping.md

 cd refIdx
 cp /data/courses/courseB/variantCalling/chr14.fa .
 ```
-We will use only chr14 of the dog genome as the reference just for short computing run times,that way you finish the exercises faster
+We will use only chr14 of the dog genome as the reference just for short computing run times,so you can finish the exercises faster

 #### Index the reference
 We will use bwa mem for mapping the reads to the reference genome.
 For this we index the reference genome first.
-if load the bwa module is loaded by typing bwa on the commmand line if you get the help for bwa.
+Load the bwa module first and by typing bwa on the commmand line you get the help for bwa.
 The options for bwa are also available at http://bio-bwa.sourceforge.net/bwa.shtml

 ```
 module add UHTS/Aligner/bwa/0.7.17;